REFER A PATIENT

 Passive exercises are those exercises that the therapist actively participates in, such as helping a patient move a limb repetitively.
 Active exercises are exercises that patients perform on their own without assistance from a therapist.
 Many factors determine how fast patients progress in therapy.
 The extent of damage done by the stroke plays an enormous part in the length of time that therapy is necessary.

-Some individuals who survive a stroke will continue rehabilitation for months or even years afterwards.
-This rehabilitation helps them maintain and refine their skills.
-It’s important to find a facility with dedicated therapists who are familiar with stroke rehabilitation.
+Some individuals who survive a stroke will need to continue rehabilitation for months or even years afterward.
+This treatment journey helps them maintain and refine their skills.
+It’s important to find a facility with dedicated therapists who are familiar with post stroke rehabilitation.
+Post stroke care professionals are here across our five Alabama locations to assist you or a loved one with post stroke care.
+Schedule a tour of one of our facilities today.

 Stroke Rehab eBook